NBS8128 : Transitions in the Global Economy

 Assessment Rationale And Relationship

-The 3000 word essay to assess depth of critical, analytical and synthetical research and scholarship skills.
+The essay assesses depth of critical, analytical and synthetical research and scholarship skills.
 Group work to assess presentation skills, teamwork, time-keeping and effective communication through the critical analysis of a set topic.
 Both methods of assessment combine to measure individual and peer group learning outcomes.